healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-foldaway-electric-skillet-06857.md

 *   Usability (25%) - **9.5**/undefined

-The Presto Foldaway Non-Stick Electric Skillet 06857, selling for $77.40, could be an excellent addition to your kitchen without breaking the bank.
-It ranked as a close runner-up to our best rated electric skillet.
+The Presto Foldaway Non-Stick Electric Skillet 06857, selling for **$77.40** (at the time of writing), is an excellent addition to any kitchen without breaking the bank.
+It ranked as a close runner-up to our best rated electric skillet and is one of the **most user-friendly** skillets we have tested.

-The thicker than average cast aluminum pan and sizable rectangular heating element revealed a low of 5.7% temperature difference across the surface.
-The average for all the pans we tested was 10%.
+The thicker than average pan and sizable rectangular heating element showed the **best even heat distribution** for a large skillet.
+Its pancakes were **perfect** and only the Hamilton managed a better crust on steak searing.

-The non-stick surface, although not a ceramic coating, is a PFOA-free Teflon and pancakes cooked perfectly with no additional greasing.
-A quick hand wash was all that was needed.
-Plus, the foldable base and detachable pan made storing a dream.
+The non-stick surface, although not a ceramic coating, is a **PFOA-free** Teflon and cooking pancakes required no additional greasing with just a quick hand wash afterward.
+Plus, the **foldable base** and **detachable pan** made storing a dream.

 **Things We Like**